Uniform attachment with freezing: The height of uniform attachment trees with freezing

 We keep the notation introduced before (see {in particular} Table \ref{tab:secdiscret}).
 In particular, $\Xb=(\X_n)_{n \geq 1}$ is a fixed sequence of elements of $\{-1,1\}$, $S_{0}(\Xb) \coloneqq1$ and for every $n \geq 1$

-To lighten notation we will drop the $\Xb$ in parenthesis (e.g.~we will write $S_{n}$ instead of $S_{n}(\Xb)$, $\tau$ instead of $\tau(\Xb)$, $\T^{n}$ instead of $\T^{n}(\Xb)$, $\V_{n}(\Xb)$ instead of $\V_{n}$, etc.) but we keep in mind that all the quantities depend on the sequence $\Xb$.
+To lighten notation we will drop {again} the $\Xb$ in parenthesis (e.g.~we will write $S_{n}$ instead of $S_{n}(\Xb)$, $\tau$ instead of $\tau(\Xb)$, $\T^{n}$ instead of $\T^{n}(\Xb)$, $\V_{n}(\Xb)$ instead of $\V_{n}$, etc.) {}.
 We first start with an estimate concerning the height of $\T^n$ (recall its construction using Algorithm \ref{algo2} in Section~\ref{ssec:growthcoalescent}).

 \begin{proposition} Fix $n \geq 1$ and assume that $ \tau>n$.
 Let $\Height(\T^n)$ denote the height of $\T^n$.
 Then, for every $t>0$,

 and

 where $g(u)=(1+u)\ln(1+u)-u$ for $u>0$. \end{proposition}